-HomeAdvisor, formerly ServiceMagic, is a Golden, CO-based contractor-matching service that connects homeowners with professionals who can help with home-related matters, such as carpentry, electrical, plumbing, as well as maid services and lawn care.
+HomeAdvisor, formerly ServiceMagic, is a Golden, CO-based contractor-matching service that connects homeowners with professionals who can help with home-related matters, such as carpentry, electrical work, plumbing repairs, as well as maid services and lawn care.

 In 2004, ServiceMagic was acquired by IAC/InterActiveCorp.
-Afterward, the company changed its name--domain and all--to HomeAdvisor.
-For a company that does all of its business online, a domain change is quite a big deal.
+Afterward, the company changed its name—domain and all—to HomeAdvisor.
+For a company that does all of its business online, a domain change is quite a dramatic step.

 ServiceMagic's Problems, HomeAdvisor's Changes

-Over time, ServiceMagic instituted practices to make it easier for pros to return bad leads.
+ServiceMagic had experienced problems on both sides of the consumer/professional business structure.
+Home service professionals complained that they were handed weak leads, while homeowners often felt that they were handed incapable professionals.
+At the time of the name change, ServiceMagic was already instituting some practices to make it easier for pros to return bad leads.
 For homeowners, ServiceMagic set up better screens and filters to make sure that the homeowner got the right professional for the project.

 - Easy interface allows you to solicit bids within minutes.

-- HomeAdvisor's pre-screens, which search for things like state-level trade license, liens, bankruptcy, etc.--filter out only the worst of the worst.
-Homeowners may interpret a clear pre-screen as a stamp of approval.
+- HomeAdvisor's pre-screens, which search for things like state-level trade license, liens, bankruptcy, etc, filter out only the worst of the worst.
+Homeowners may mistakenly interpret a clear pre-screen as a stamp of approval.

-- Some sub-categories of work are entirely missing.
+- Some important sub-categories of work are entirely missing.

 - Call-backs from contractors can sometimes be spotty.